-Group 3 runs (experiments IV to VII, blue cells in Table 27) only refer to models that are able to represent future changes in societal conditions (demographic changes, shifts in mortality baselines, adaptation/acclimatization).
+Group 3 runs (experiments IV to VII, blue cells in Table 23) only refer to models that are able to represent future changes in societal conditions (demographic changes, shifts in mortality baselines, adaptation/acclimatization).

-Climate

-picontrol Pre-industrial climate (year specific for the entire period 1661-2299)

-historical Historical climate

-rcp26 Future climate from RCP2.6

-rcp60 Future climate from RCP6.0

-Human influence

-2005soc Representation of fixed year 2005 society: Present-day exposure-response functions Present-day mortality baselines (average from observational records, or from grid based 2005 mortality data (SSP2) 2005 population data from your observational records, or from ISIMIP grid based population data (SSP2)

-ssp2soc Varying society according to SSP2 - no adaptation Present-day exposure-response functions: Mortality baselines according to SSP2 ^a Population data according to SSP2 ^b

-ssp2soc_adapt Varying society according to SSP2 - no adaptation Present-day exposure-response functions: Mortality baselines according to SSP2 ^a Population data according to SSP2 ^b
+Climate picontrol Pre-industrial climate (year specific for the entire period 1661-2299) historical Historical climate rcp26 Future climate from RCP2.6 rcp60 Future climate from RCP6.0 Human influence 2005soc Representation of fixed year 2005 society: Present-day exposure-response functions Present-day mortality baselines (average from observational records, or from grid based 2005 mortality data (SSP2) 2005 population data from your observational records, or from ISIMIP grid based population data (SSP2) ssp2soc Varying society according to SSP2 - no adaptation Present-day exposure-response functions Mortality baselines according to SSP2^a Population data according to SSP2^b 2100ssp2soc Society in 2100 according to SSP2 - no adaptation As ssp2soc but mortality and population data fixed at 2100 levels ssp2soc_adapt Varying society according to SSP2 - with adaptation changing exposure-response relationships according to default adaptation assumptions^c mortality baselines and population according to SSP2

-^a It is also possible to neglect shifts in mortality baselines and only consider population shifts in this experiment; if changes in mortality baselines are accounted for, scaling from SSP2 national projections to city-scale/regional scale should be done as for population data (see ^b)

-^b Use grid-based or national population data for 2005-2100 in 5-year intervals for 5-year age groups (0-4,5-9,...,100+), split between urban and rural population from SSP database.
-For mortality models working on city scale, projected national urban population growth rates should be applied to 2005 city populations (assuming that city-scale projections scale directly to nationscale projections)

-5 ^c Uncertainty on acclimatization/adaptation is large.
+- ^a It is also possible to neglect shifts in mortality baselines and only consider population shifts in this experiment; if changes in mortality baselines are accounted for, scaling from SSP2 national projections to city-scale/regional scale should be done as for population data (see ^b) - ^b Use grid-based or national population data for 2005-2100 in 5-year intervals for 5-year age groups (0-4,5-9,...,100+), split between urban and rural population from SSP database.
+For mortality models working on city scale, projected national urban population growth rates should be applied to 2005 city populations (assuming that city-scale projections scale directly to nation-scale projections) - ^c Uncertainty on acclimatization/adaptation is large.
 Based on your available data choose the most plausible approach to incorporate acclimatization into your exposure-response functions (e.g., shift MMT, shift slope); this approach will have to be documented in detail